Doctor of Medicine

-- Perform a Multiple Mini Interview: Domestic applicants residing in Australia, must be available to attend an interview in Melbourne in late September.
+- Perform a Multiple Mini Interview: Ordinarily Domestic applicants residing in Australia must be available to attend an interview in Melbourne in late September.
 In 2020, all interviews will be delivered via an online platform.

 - Offers are made (conditional and non-conditional): Final results to be submitted.
 Offer conditions to be met.